fbpx

 Every year, the Montreal SPCA’s Investigations Division receives thousands of complaints and reports.

-Montreal SPCA animal protection officers are charged with enforcing:
+Montreal SPCA animal protection officers are authorized to enforce:

 If you witness animal abuse, please report it!